Classifying spaces and the Lascar group: Background in category theory and homotopy theory

-Let $\calC$ be a category.
+\begin{recall}[Monomorphism] Let $\calC$ be a category.
 A \defterm{monomorphism} in $\calC$ is a morphism $f : D \to E$ such that for every two morphisms $g,h: C \to D$, if $fg=fh$, then $g=h$.
-For example, in the category $\Set$ of sets and functions, the monomorphisms are precisely the injective functions.
+For example, in the category $\Set$ of sets and functions, the monomorphisms are precisely the injective functions. \end{recall}